20 best things to do in Ireland

 Skellig Michael is one of the best things to do in Ireland © Andreas Juergensmeier/Shutterstock

-The Chester Beatty Library in Dublin preserves a dazzling collection of books, manuscripts, prints and objets d’art from around the world.
-This library is known for having one of the finest Islamic collections in existence, containing some of the earliest manuscripts from the ninth and tenth centuries.
+The Chester Beatty Library in Dublin preserves a dazzling collection of books, manuscripts, prints and objets d’art from around the world, and also happens to be one of the best things to do in Dublin for free.

 Antique books and a ladder in a library in Dublin, Ireland © Nikki Gensert/Shutterstock